Tron0/AkladellWebsite/rules.md

 In situations where surprise might occur, each character must check for their state of awareness.
 For example, a character sneaking up on a guard would trigger a surprise for the guard alone.
 Whereas the party entering a room with goblins would trigger a surprise for everyone.
 Every character checks for surprise by rolling a 1d6.
 If the result is a 1 or 2, that character is surprised.
 This is modified by [<u>Dexterity</u>](#dexterity) and a result of 1 is always regarded as the creature being surprised.
 If a character is surprised, that character does not get to act during the first round of combat.
 Being aware of potential threats, like hearing noises or spotting tracks can prevent a character from being surprised or improve their chances on the d6.
 In situations where multiple parties encounter each other, it's possible for members from both sides to be surprised or not, leading to varied creatures that do get to act in the first round of combat based on individual rolls.

-## Critical hits
+## Critical Hits

 Rolling a 20 on a d20 attack roll is called a “critical hit”.
 This guarantees that the character's attack hits the target, regardless of the target's Armor Class (AC).
 However, it does not double the damage or dice.
 Similarly, rolling a 1 means the attack automatically fails, regardless of the target's AC.
 This is also applied to saving throws and works in the same way.

 ## Two-Weapon Fighting and Two-Handed Weapons